 What's happened

-The FCA has fined former Carillion finance chiefs Richard Adam and Zafar Khan for failing to disclose financial issues before the company's 2018 collapse.
-Both dropped their appeals after settlement, with fines totaling over £450,000.
-The case highlights ongoing scrutiny of corporate governance and market transparency.
+Two former Carillion finance chiefs, Richard Adam and Zafar Khan, have been fined by the FCA for failing to disclose financial issues before the company's 2018 collapse.
+Both dropped their appeals, with fines totaling over £350,000, highlighting ongoing regulatory scrutiny of corporate misconduct related to the UK's largest construction failure in recent history.

 What's behind the headline?